rosireddyatturu/AZ-204/Learning Path/App Configuration.md

 #### Feature flag repository

-To use feature flags effectively, you need to externalize all the feature flags used in an application.
-This approach allows you to change feature flag states without modifying and redeploying the application itself.
+**_To use feature flags effectively, you need to externalize all the feature flags used in an application.
+This approach allows you to change feature flag states without modifying and redeploying the application itself._**

-Azure App Configuration is designed to be a centralized repository for feature flags.
+**_Azure App Configuration is designed to be a centralized repository for feature flags_**.
 You can use it to define different kinds of feature flags and manipulate their states quickly and confidently.
 You can then use the App Configuration libraries for various programming language frameworks to easily access these feature flags from your application.

 ### Secure app configuration data

 #### Encrypt configuration data by using customer-managed keys

-Azure App Configuration encrypts sensitive information at rest using a 256-bit AES encryption key provided by Microsoft.
+**_Azure App Configuration encrypts sensitive information at rest using a 256-bit AES encryption key provided by Microsoft.
 Every App Configuration instance has its own encryption key managed by the service and used to encrypt sensitive information.
 Sensitive information includes the values found in key-value pairs.
 When customer-managed key capability is enabled, App Configuration uses a managed identity assigned to the App Configuration instance to authenticate with Microsoft Entra ID.
 The managed identity then calls Azure Key Vault and wraps the App Configuration instance's encryption key.
 The wrapped encryption key is then stored and the unwrapped encryption key is cached within App Configuration for one hour.
 App Configuration refreshes the unwrapped version of the App Configuration instance's encryption key hourly.
-This ensures availability under normal operating conditions.
+This ensures availability under normal operating conditions._**

 ##### Enable customer-managed key capability

-The following components are required to successfully enable the customer-managed key capability for Azure App Configuration:
+**_The following components are required to successfully enable the customer-managed key capability for Azure App Configuration:

 - Standard tier Azure App Configuration instance
 - Azure Key Vault with soft-delete and purge-protection features enabled